-19. Q. Is the Form 8871 notice publicly available?
+16. Q. Is the Form 8871 notice publicly available?

 A. Yes.
-Under § 6104(a), Form 8871 (including any supporting papers), and any letter or other document the Service issues with regard to Form 8871, will be open to public inspection.
-Copies of Form 8871 that have been filed are currently available at the IRS Web Site at www.irs.gov/polorgs and are considered widely available under § 301.6104(d)-3 of the Procedure and Administration Regulations, as long as the organization provides the IRS Web Site address to the person making the request.
-In addition, the organization is required to make a copy of these materials available for public inspection during regular business hours at the organization's principal office (and at each of its regional or district offices having at least three paid employees) in the same manner as applications for exemption of § 501(c) organizations are made available. § 6104(d).
+Under § 6104(d), Form 8871 (including any supporting papers), and any letter or other document the Service issues with regard to Form 8871, will be open to public inspection.
+Copies of

+Form 8871 that have been filed are currently available at the IRS Web Site.
+In addition, the organization is required to make a copy of these materials available for public inspection during regular business hours at the organization's principal office and at each of its regional or district offices having at least three paid employees in the same manner as applications for exemption of § 501(c) organizations are made available.

-- 20. Q. What is the penalty on the organization for failure to comply with the public inspection requirement? - A. Under § 6652(c)(1)(D), a penalty of \$20 per day may be imposed on any person with a duty to comply with the public inspection requirement for each day a failure to comply continues. - II.
-Periodic Reporting Requirements - 21.
-Q. What are the periodic reporting requirements imposed upon political organizations? - A. Under § 527(j), a political organization is required to periodically report certain contributions it receives and expenditures it makes. - 22.
-Q. What is the required periodic reporting form? - A. The required periodic reporting form is Form 8872, Political Organization Report of Contributions and Expenditures.
-23. Q. When are political organizations required to file periodic reports on Form 8872? - A. Under § 527(j)(2), political organizations that accept contributions or make expenditures for an exempt function under § 527 (see Q&A-17) during a calendar year are required to file periodic reports on Form 8872, beginning with the first month or quarter in which they accept contributions or make expenditures.
-In addition, organizations that make contributions or expenditures with respect to an election for federal office (as defined in § 527(j)(6)) may be required to file pre-election reports for that election. - 24.
+- 17. Q. What is the penalty on the organization for failure to comply with the public inspection requirement? - A. Under § 6652(c)(1)(D), a penalty of \$20 per day will be imposed on any person with a duty to comply with the public inspection requirement for each day a failure to comply continues. - II.
+Periodic Reporting Requirements - 18.
+Q. What are the periodic reporting requirements imposed upon political organizations? - A. Under § 527(j), a political organization is required to periodically report contributions to the organization and expenditures made by the organization. - 19.
+Q. What is the required periodic reporting form? - A. The required periodic reporting form is Form 8872, Political Organization Report of Contributions and Expenditures. - 20.
+Q. When are political organizations required to file periodic reports on Form 8872? - A. Under § 527(j)(2), political organizations that accept contributions or make expenditures for an exempt function under § 527 (see Q&A-15) during a calendar year are required to file periodic reports on Form 8872, beginning with the first month or quarter in which they accept contributions or make expenditures.
+In addition, organizations that make contributions or expenditures with respect to an election for federal office (as defined in § 527(j)(6)) may be required to file preelection reports for that election. - 21.
 Q. Are all political organizations required to file periodic reports on Form 8872? - A. No, § 527(j)(5) provides that some organizations are not subject to this requirement.
-The organizations excepted from the filing requirements are as follows: - a) Organizations excepted from the requirement to file a Form 8871 (see Q&A-3);
+The organizations excepted from the filing requirements are as follows:

-- b) Political committees of a state or local candidate, including political committees of state or local officeholders; and - c) State and local committees of political parties.
+- a) Organizations excepted from the requirement to file a Form 8871 (see Q&A-3); - b) Political committees of a state or local candidate; and - c) State and local committees of political parties.

-All other political organizations, including state and local political action committees, are subject to the reporting requirements of § 527(j), even if they file reports with state or local election agencies.
+All other political organizations, including other state and local political organizations, are subject to the reporting requirements of § 527(j), even if they file reports with state or local election agencies.